Aliases for PIR Gene

 GeneCards Summary for PIR Gene

 PIR (Pirin (Iron-Binding Nuclear Protein)) is a Protein Coding gene.
-Among its related pathways are Apoptosis and Autophagy and NF-kappaB Signaling.
+Diseases associated with PIR include acrocallosal syndrome.
+Among its related pathways are NF-kappaB Signaling and Apoptosis and Autophagy.
 GO annotations related to this gene include transcription cofactor activity and quercetin 2,3-dioxygenase activity.

 UniProtKB/Swiss-Prot for PIR Gene